sergi4ua/equine/README.md

 # Legal

-EQUINE is not affilated or endorsed by Blizzard Entertainment in any way.
+EQUINE is not affiliated or endorsed by Blizzard Entertainment in any way.

+Diablo(R) is a registered trademark of Blizzard Entertainment.